 If your dog is still showing signs after being treated for travel sickness, they most likely have (at least some degree of) travel anxiety.
 It could be that their signs were due exclusively to travel anxiety, or there is a component of travel anxiety.
 If it’s determined that even some of your dog’s symptoms are due to travel anxiety, you can learn more about what you can do to help your dog in our article Preventing and Treating Travel Anxiety in Dogs.

 Other Ways to Help Your Dog's Car Sickness

-Travel on an empty stomach.
+- If not too stressful, have your dog travel on an empty stomach.
 As a general rule, dogs are less likely to throw up food on an empty stomach, so it’s best to avoid giving them a full meal before you take a ride in the car.
-However, for some dogs, a little bit of food in their stomach (like a teaspoon or two, or a couple of treats) may decrease their chances of getting nauseous and vomiting.
-A little bit of water prior to travel is good too, staying hydrated is important after all.
+Try to withhold food for at least two hours before travel.
+However, for some dogs, a little bit of food in their stomach (like a teaspoon or two or a couple of treats) may decrease their chances of getting nauseous and vomiting.
+A little bit of water prior to travel is good; staying hydrated is important, after all.

-Safety Note: Make sure your dog is restrained so they can’t leap out of, or even stick their head out of the window.
-(Sticking their head out the window, regardless of how fun and “free” it looks, puts your dog at risk of potentially severe injuries to their eyes, mouth, throat, and every other part of them that’s sticking out.
-It’s just not worth the risk.)
+Safety Note: Make sure your dog is restrained so they can’t leap out of or even stick their head out of the window.
+Sticking their head out the window, regardless of how fun and “free” it looks, puts your dog at risk of severe injuries to their eyes, mouth, throat, and every other part of them that’s sticking out.
+It’s just not worth the risk.

 - Studies have shown playing music can help soothe dogs.
 Just like people have different tastes in music, so do dogs.
 Try different options, such as soft rock, reggae, or classical.
 And if music isn’t their thing, consider an audiobook.